FINANCE & RISK DESK · SENIOR CORRESPONDENT (RISK)

 Magnus Honeyfield

-Magnus Honeyfield is the Wang Report's Climate Desk senior correspondent, filing from Hong Kong.
-Born and raised in Gillingham, North Dorset, into a tenant-farming family lineage going back at least to the 1700s in the Blackmore Vale; father a dairy farmer, mother a primary school teacher and eventually headmistress.
-Bristol geography and economics, LSE environmental economics.
-Spent seven years at Lloyd's of London on Asian catastrophe modeling teams before moving to Hong Kong in 2004 for a regional reinsurance role; left reinsurance in 2011 to write, contracted with The Economist's climate and risk pages 2011-2018, then a senior staff role at a regional insurance and risk weekly through 2024.
-He covers APAC climate as physical and financial system: typhoon and flood risk, the protection gap between insured and economic losses, sustainability-linked insurance and parametric products, supply-chain physical exposure, mainland sustainability disclosure regimes, and sovereign-wealth and family-office climate adaptation portfolios.
-Married to a Hong Kong Chinese paediatric oncologist; two sons; volunteers Saturday mornings at a Sham Shui Po NGO serving mainland-immigrant children.
+Magnus Honeyfield is the Wang Report's Risk Desk senior correspondent, the Risk half of the Finance & Risk desk, filing from Hong Kong.
+Born and raised in Gillingham, North Dorset, into a tenant-farming family going back to the 1700s in the Blackmore Vale; father a dairy farmer, mother a headmistress.
+Bristol geography and economics, LSE.
+Spent seven years in the London catastrophe-insurance market pricing tail risk on Asian catastrophe-modelling teams before moving to Hong Kong in 2004 for a regional reinsurance role; left reinsurance in 2011 to write, contracted with the risk and business pages of a global current-affairs weekly 2011-2018, then a senior staff role at a regional risk weekly through 2024.
+He covers enterprise risk in the broad sense -- operational, financial, technology, supply-chain, and physical risk -- read against the flood of consulting and institutional research (McKinsey, Deloitte, BCG, Gartner, the WEF Global Risks Report) and what boards actually put on the risk register.
+The catastrophe-modelling background is the spine: reinsurance is the original discipline of pricing every risk.
+Married to a Hong Kong Chinese paediatric oncologist; two sons; volunteers Saturday mornings at a Sham Shui Po NGO.
 Cheung knows him through that volunteer work.

 Phrases this correspondent will not file